TextControl/txtextcontrol-reportingcloud-php/README.md

 export REPORTING_CLOUD_PASSWORD='your-password'
 ```

-Note, these instructions apply only to the sample applications and phpunit tests.
-When you use ReportingCloud in your application, set the username and password in your constructor or using the `setUsername($username)` and `setPassword($password)` methods.
-For an example of this case, see `/demo/instantiation.php`.
+Note, these instructions apply only to the demo scripts and phpunit tests.
+When you use ReportingCloud in your application, set credentials in your constructor, using the `setApiKey($apiKey)` or the `setUsername($username)` and `setPassword($password)` methods.
+For an example, see `/demo/instantiation.php`.

 ## Getting Started

 As mentioned above, the ReportingCloud PHP wrapper ships with a number of sample applications (see directory `/demo`).
 These samples applications, which are well commented, have been written to demonstrate all parts of ReportingCloud.

 We are currently working on comprehensive documentation for the ReportingCloud PHP wrapper, which will be published in the `/doc` directory, as and when it becomes available.
-In the meantime, please review the [Text Control Blog](https://www.textcontrol.com/blog/tag/reportingcloud/2017/) , which contains many articles about ReportingCloud.
+In the meantime, please review the [Text Control Blog](https://www.textcontrol.com/blog/tag/reportingcloud/2018/) , which contains many articles about ReportingCloud.

  ## Getting Support